How Does A Circular Polarizer Work

-Using a Linear Polarizer and a Wave Retarder to Create Circularly Polarized Light.
+Using a Linear Polarizer and a Quarter Wave Plate to Create Circularly Polarized Light.

 Being in the polarizer business, one of the things I like to think about is… the polarization of light.
 I even search You Tube for videos about linear polarizer and circular polarizer filters.
 This past weekend, I was looking at videos about circularly polarized concepts (please note that I really do have a life outside of polarization!) and I saw a neat depiction of how circular polarized light forms as it passes through a circular polarizer.